VulcanJS/vulcan-next/docs/features.md

 ### Quasi-imorphism

 We allow folders and packages to contain an `index.client` or `index.server` file, that will be used at build time depending on the environment.
 /!\ You still need to have a bare `index` file alongside those environment specific file.
-Otherwise TypeScript will complain (see the "Failures and learnings" documentation for more details).
+Otherwise TypeScript will complain (see the "Learnings" documentation for more details).

 ### Env variables in .env

 We demo Next.js 9.4 new feature, `.env` file support.
 Open `.env.development` to see the default development variables.

 [Official doc.](https://nextjs.org/docs/basic-features/environment-variables)

-### Auto-changelog

-Run `yarn auto-changelog` to compute a new changelog.
-Works best in combination with `yarn version` (to create git version tags automatically) and `git merge --no-ff your-feature` (to get merge commits).

 ## Various